real-xforgelabs/proj-rufus-bootable-usb/README.md

 ## 🧠 What This Does

-* Fixes confusion about boot modes and ISO tools
-* Automates correct boot setup
-* Keeps USB installers consistent across different operating system versions
+* Rufus installation on Windows

 ---

 ## 💾 Troubleshooting

 **USB Drive Not Detected**
-→ Open `compmgmt.msc` → Disk Management → Delete old partitions → Retry Rufus.
+→ Open `compmgmt.msc` → Disk Management → Check Drive Letters / Change /add/remove as needed → Retry Rufus.

 **Access Denied or Write Error**
 → Run Rufus as Administrator.